macgyver121/my_project/COVID analysis_project/README.md

 The patients' data was corrected from January 2020 to March 2022.

+Dataset consists of 11 columns:
+- No. - Unique ID
+- announce_date
+- Notified date
+- sex
+- age
+- Unit - year
+- nationality
+- province_of_isolation
+- risk - factor of risk
+- province_of_onset
+- district_of_onset

 The step of this project

 ## 1. Data preparation